OpenSprinkler/OSBeeWiFi-Firmware/README.md

 Select (or manually type in) the desired SSID, password, and (optionally) Blynk's authorization token (refer to the instructions above).
 If you don't want to input the Blynk token, you can leave it empty for now.
 Then click 'Submit'.
 Wait for 15 to 30 seconds for the device to connect to your router.
 If successful, it will display the local IP address with further instructions.

-* Reset to Factory Default:

-At any time, you can press and hold the pushbutton for at least 8 seconds, until the LCD displays the 'Resetting' message.
-At this point, the device will perform factory reset and restart in AP mode.

-* Using Blynk App:

-Assuming you've input the Blynk authorization token during the set up, you can now open the Blynk app and it should show the device status (e.g zone status, history etc.) in the Status tab, and control options in the Control tab.
-If any zone is running, you can click on 'Reset All' button in the Status tab to turn of all running zones.

-* Using the Built-in Web Interface:

-Open a browser and type in the device's local IP address.
-The build-in web interface allows you to:

-  - Check the device status
-  - Change settings
-  - Trigger zone actions
-  - Set programs and preview programs
-  - Manually run a program
-  - View log
-  - Reboot the device
-  - Update firmware

-Certain operations require a device key, which by default is

-opendoor

-In Settings, you can change the time zone, device name, zone names, Blynk token, HTTP port, and device key etc. Changing certain options (such as token, HTTP port) requires a reboot.
+* For details of the other firmware features, please check the User Manual in the docs folder.

 Update Firmware:
 ===============

 The current firmware version is displayed at the homepage.
-When a new firmware becomes available, you can click on the 'Update' button next to the firmware version to upload the new firmware.
+When a new firmware becomes available, you can click on the 'Update' button on the homepage to upload a new firmware.

 If the update ever fails, power cycle (unplug power and plug back power) the device and try again.
 If it still doesn't work, you can update firmware through the USB port (see instructions above).